[Solved] Discover How to Delete All Photos from Your iPhone

 Q: Can I Delete Photos from My iPhone but Keep Them on Google Photos?

 A: Yes, you can.
-Ensure your photos are backed up on Google Photos before deleting them from your iPhone.
+Make sure your photos are backed up on Google Photos before deleting them from your iPhone.

 Q: Can I Delete Photos from One Device but Keep Them on Another, Using the Same Apple ID?